 A clogged air filter can seem to cancel out the hard work you’ve done cleaning your outside unit.
 Your system can be in great working order, but a dirty air filter can force it to work harder.
 Make sure you’re routinely replacing your air filter to ensure your system runs at its best.

 8. Test Your Thermostat

 Double-check that you’ve turned the power back on to the system, near the unit or at the breaker box.
 Set your thermostat a few degrees cooler than the current temperature and wait for up to 5 minutes for the system to turn on.
-If the HVAC system doesn’t start or isn’t sending out cool air, reach out to us at Air Tech Air Conditioning & Plumbing for inspection and repairs.
+If the HVAC system doesn’t start or isn’t sending out cool air, reach out to us at Air Tech of Houston AC & Plumbing for inspection and repairs.

 9. Schedule Seasonal Tune-Up